 The Authority uses the Waste Management and Recycling contract operated by Veolia ES Merseyside to provide a network of Household Waste Recycling Centres, transfer stations for waste and two Materials Recycling Facilities.
-These facilities are effective, but the contract reaches a conclusion in seven years and the Authority needs to work alongside its partners to determine a future strategy for the procurement of waste management services thereafter.
+The contract reaches a conclusion in four years and the Authority has commenced work to determine the most optimal solution to meet the needs of residents and the new statutory requirements.
+This work will be completed this financial year and will determine our future strategy for the procurement and provision of waste management services thereafter.

-The establishment of the City Region's Joint Waste Partnership during the year will provide a way of ensuring there is a focus on waste, recycling and re-use that enables us to plan for the future of waste services across the City Region The Authority continues to monitor and manage a number of closed landfill sites across Merseyside, meeting our environmental liabilities and ensuring they do not pollute the local environment.
+Throughout 2024/25, the Authority continued to monitor and manage a number of closed landfill sites across Merseyside, meeting our environmental liabilities and ensuring they do not pollute the local environment.